People

 Ophthalmology

-Our laboratory studies the cellular and synaptic mechanisms of glaucomatous neurodegeneration.
+Our laboratory studies the cellular and synaptic mechanisms of glaucomatous neurodegeneration, neuronal plasticity and repair, and regeneration.
 We are particularly interested in understanding the earliest steps of inner retina circuit disassembly in response to injury.

 Pages